lino62U/montecarlo-integration/README.md

 # Monte Carlo Integration Method

 This repository demonstrates the use of the Monte Carlo method for numerical integration.
-The Monte Carlo method is a statistical technique that uses random sampling to estimate mathematical functions, particularly useful for high-dimensional integrals or integrals where analytical solutions are difficult to obtain.
+The Monte Carlo method is a statistical technique that uses random sampling to estimate mathematical functions, particularly useful for high-dimensional integrals or integrals where analytical solutions are difficult to obtain..

 ## Monte Carlo Integration Overview